 Do you remember we wrote about a flock of birds in our second proverbs blog last week?
 Flock is the same collective noun is used for tourists!
 Sometimes the same words for groups of animals are used for people, too.

-For example: The flock of tourists was taking pictures of the Coliseum.
+- The flock of tourists was taking pictures of the Coliseum.

 A panel of experts